 Many airlines let you buy airline miles in minimum 1,000-point increments.
 But each mile can cost as much as 3.5 cents each.
 This means you will likely need to find an international business class or first class award flight to redeem each mile for at least 3.5 cents each.

-It may also make sense to buy miles if your current balance is close to expiring.
-Redeeming your current balance for an award flight is better than losing them, even if you need to spend a little cash in the process.
+Buying miles may make sense if your current balance is close to expiring and you need just a few more to book a flight.
+Redeeming your current balance for an award flight is better than losing them if your out-of-pocket cost is still lower than paying cash for your seat.